bosqmode/UnityUIDrawable/README.md

 ## UIDrawable.cs
-The whole drawing functionality resides in the UIDrawable.cs, but the UIDrawablePrefab provides a set of tools to make it easier use.
+The whole drawing functionality resides in the UIDrawable.cs, but the UIDrawablePrefab provides a set of tools to make it easier  to use.

 ### Initialization Color
 Sets the color of the rendertexture (the background being drawn on) on Awake and when erased.